solarlizard/chattest/README.md

 # Functions

 - Press "Seed" button to generate 200 messages
-- Scroll to top to load next page of messages
-- Remove cursor from chat board to return to last messages
 - Infinite scroll with pagination for 100 messages per page

 # Out of scope